MayarAlaa/Life-At-ITI/README.md

 I'll be studying web development and business intelligence from October 2019 to the end of June 2020 inshaAllah.

+# Week 2 : Hello World! wait.....WHAT??
+Last week, we finished the database fundamentals course.
+I'm really grateful الحمد لله that I've joined ITI.
+I realised that there are some "fundamentals" that I wouldn't be able to learn on my own, not when I'm starting my career anyway.
+I might gain the knowledge ,yes but from years of experience not because I decided to sit down and study for instance "windows authentication" vs "sql server authentication".

+We started another course: Intro to programming using C and yes I printed "Hello World!" .The instructor is amazing.
+I'm now learning what's happening behind the scenes.

+I only have one problem which I hope I solve : *SHYNESS* .I'm too shy to raise my hand and ask questions.
+I know I'm missing a lot.

 # Week 1 : A WHOLE NEW WOOOORLD
  We started our adventure by a course in database fundamentals.